Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 \subsubsection{Source Camera Identification}

-\paragraph{Settings} During the inference of source camera identification, Uni-ISP performs the inverse and forward ISP tasks multiple times with the device-aware embeddings of candidate camera models.
+\paragraph{Settings} During the inference of the source camera identification, Uni-ISP performs the inverse and forward ISP tasks multiple times with the device-aware embeddings of candidate camera models.
 Then we measure the edit distance $D$ of each inference, and the predicted camera model is the one that leads to the minimal edit distance.
-We empirically choose the structural similarity (SSIM)~\cite{wang2004image} as the metric for evaluating editing distance $D$.
+We empirically choose structural similarity (SSIM)~\cite{wang2004image} as the metric to evaluate the editing distance $D$.
 We compare our model with the camera model identification residual neural network (CMIResNet)~\cite{chen2017camera} and the multi-scale feature fusion network (MSFFN)~\cite{hui2022source}.
 These methods are trained on the same training set as the \methodabbr model, whose training objectives are classification tasks on the five cameras.
-For testing, we collect an extra test set containing 60 sRGB photos taken with the same five cameras in our proposed dataset, but in different scenes.
+For testing, we use 60 sRGB photos randomly chosen from a newly collected sRGB-only test set of unseen scenes captured by the same five cameras.

-\paragraph{Results.} \Cref{tab:exp-cam-src-id} shows the numeric results of the source camera identification experiments on our dataset.
-Based on these results, our methods show higher accuracy over the classification-based methods for source camera identification, revealing a new possible perspective on this task.
+\paragraph{Results} \Cref{tab:exp-cam-src-id} shows the numeric results of the source camera identification experiments.
+Based on these results, our methods show superior performance over the conventional classification-based methods for source camera identification on our dataset, revealing a new possible perspective on this task.